Poland travel guide

 Airport Taxis: A taxi stand is located in front of the Arrivals Hall.

 Facilities: There are shops, bars and restaurants at the airport.
 Other facilities include banks, bureaux de change, ATMs, a post office, and tourist information and hotel reservations kiosks.

 Poland's climate is moderate and temperate, characterised by cold winters and warm summers, with continental influences from the east and maritime influences from the west.
-The weather in Poland is highly changeable, with great inconsistency from year to year (and even from day to day in some seasons).
+The weather in Poland is highly changeable.
 There are, however, four distinct seasons, and spring and summer are usually lovely in Poland.
 Winters become increasingly severe inland from the Baltic coast, with January temperatures in Warsaw averaging 23°F (-5°C).
 In summer it is hotter inland, with July temperatures in Warsaw averaging 66°F (19°C).

-Rain can be expected throughout the year, particularly in the southern mountains and Poland is frequently cloudy and foggy.
+Rain can be expected throughout the year, particularly in the southern mountains, and Poland is frequently cloudy and foggy.
 The best time to visit Poland is during the warmer months of spring and summer, between May and August.
 Early autumn, in September and October, is also a pleasant and mild time of year to visit.
 The peak tourist season is in July and August but travellers should note that many Poles take their annual leave at this time, making the tourist hotspots in Krakow and Sopot overcrowded in the height of summer.
-Budget travellers should consider travelling outside of the peak season as everything tends to be cheaper.
+Budget travellers should consider travelling outside of the peak season.

 Polish National Tourist Office, Warsaw: +48 (0)22 536 7070 or